 They’ll need other things as well: toys to play with and chew on (especially if you value your furniture), flea and tick treatment, and perhaps even supplements to help with things like joint problems.

 You’ll soon find out that everything is more expensive for giant breeds.
-Their toys are bigger and cost more, they need higher doses of vaccines and other treatments, and their beds cost roughly as much as your own.
+Their toys are bigger and cost more, they need higher doses of vaccines and other treatments, and their beds cost what feels like as much as your own.

 The bottom line is that owning a Great Dane isn’t a good choice if you’re already strapped for cash.
 These dogs will put a serious dent in your monthly budget, and while they’re worth every penny, they will certainly cost you a great many pennies.